Ibrahim-dev-star/Ibrahim-dev-star/README.md

-- 🔭 I’m currently working on Admin panel using Angular
+- 🔭 I’m currently working on Web Dev
-- 🌱 I’m currently learning Angular , JavaScript
+- 🌱 I’m currently learning Node Js and Javascript
 - 👯 I’m looking to collaborate on social media
 - 🤔 I’m looking for help with Projects
-- 💬 Ask me about Frontend , UI Design and tech related stuff
+- 💬 Ask me about Frontend and tech related stuff
 - 📫 How to reach me: linkdin - www.linkedin.com/in/
 mohd-danish-2ba130198